 (Sometimes also called drawer slides.)
 A set of highly-engineered hardware which provides support while also giving the drawer its functional ability to glide in and out of the cabinet.
 Showplace lifetime-warranty drawer glides are soft-closing, hidden from sight and allow drawers to hold up to 100 pounds.

 An assembly that provides pull-out storage.
 Showplace lifetime-warranty cabinet drawers have four solid wood sides that are joined in the corners using a French-dovetail joinery technique.
 The bottom of the drawer is plywood and it is contained by grooves in the sides of the drawer to provide strength.
-The drawer box is given a clear finish to provide protection to the wood.
+The drawer box is pre-finished to provide protection to the wood.

 The solid-wood assembly that is visible on the front of the cabinet box.
 Showplace frames are glued and screwed to provide lifetime strength.
 The face frame has finish applied to match the rest of the cabinet.